App page

 Managing permissions

-By adding users, groups, organizations or scopes to the permission pools in different sections, you can give or restrict access to various elements on the Requests page.
+By adding particular users, groups, organizations or scopes to the permission pools in different sections of Fields configuration, you can give or restrict access to the following elements of Requests page:

 Tip

-You can make the field invisible for everyone simply by switching off both Column and Criteria toggles.
+You can make the field invisible for every user simply by switching off both Column and Filtering criteria toggles.

 Columns

-You can make the field visible for selected customers as a column on the Requests page.
+By enabling a field as Column you can make the field visible for selected users.
+As a result, it will be displayed as a column on the list with requests.

 Steps

-1. Switch on the Column toggle next to the field you want to change access to and expand the field view.
+1. Switch on the Column toggle next to the field you want to change access to.

-3. Add users, Jira groups, organizations and scopes to the permission pool.
+1. Select users, Jira groups, organizations or User scopes to set permissions.

 Column permission pool